Oh my God, it’s my pleasure to see,

 Well, it’s not that difficult as it sounds.
 Even before buying a packet of Ceylon tea you can check if it is pure and authentic or not.
 First, let’s see why such authentication is needed and then understand how to check that.

-Ceylon tea got the reputation all over the world because of its quality and purity.
+Ceylon tea got a reputation all over the world because of its quality and purity.
 Although Sri Lanka wanted to get rid of their colonial past and avoid using the name Ceylon completely, this name had already become a brand in itself.
-The name itself was enough to create a trust in the mind of its customer.
+The name itself was enough to create trust in the mind of its customer.
 Hence, not using this name would have seriously affected the growth and popularity.
 So, this name was adopted permanently to define the guarantee of quality.

 The Sri Lanka Tea Board has put a lot of efforts by investing significantly to grow this Ceylon tea brand and make it resonance the quality and ethical sourcing.
 They have maintained a minimum standard for wages, workplace safety, and hygiene to ensure the protection of plantation workers.
 To indicate that the tea is 100% purely sourced from Sri Lanka and has passed through various quality standards related to the taste and sourcing, a special Lion Logo was incorporated by the board.